UFRGS-CAROL/radiation-benchmarks-parsers/README.md

   --parse_layers

-                        If you want parse Darknet layers, set it True, default values is False
+                        If you want to parse Darknet layers, set it True, default values is False

   --pr_threshold <PR_THRESHOLD>